crate/cratedb-guide/docs/performance/sharding.md

 ### 1000 shards per node limit

-To avoid _oversharding_, CrateDB by default limits the number of shards per node to 1_000 as a critical stability boundary.
+To avoid _oversharding_, CrateDB by default limits the number of shards per node to 1_000 as a protection limit.
 Any operation that would exceed that limit leads to an exception.
 For an 8-node cluster, this allows up to 8_000 total shards across all tables.
 Approaching this limit typically indicates a suboptimal sharding strategy rather